Concept Bottleneck Large Language Models: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have become instrumental in advancing Natural Language Processing (NLP) tasks.
-However, the inherent opacity of these models poses significant challenges in ensuring their reliability, particularly when outcomes are based on unclear or flawed reasoning.
-This lack of transparency makes it difficult to detect potential misuse or manipulation, as well as to identify when these models are generating unsafe outputs.
-Moreover, the complexity of their inner workings complicates efforts to debug and fix these issues.
+Large Language Models (LLMs) have become pivotal in advancing Natural Language Processing (NLP) tasks.
+However, their inherent opacity presents significant challenges in ensuring reliability and safety, particularly when their decisions stem from unclear or flawed reasoning.
+This lack of transparency not only hinders the detection of potential misuse or manipulation, but also makes it difficult to identify and mitigate unsafe outputs.
+Furthermore, the complexity of their inner workings complicates debugging efforts, making it even more challenging to diagnose and resolve these issues effectively and efficiently.

-Several recent works have explored interpretable models in the image domain through concept bottlenecks\citep{cbm, phcbm, lfcbm, language_in_bottle, ebcbm}.
-The success of these approaches demonstrates the feasibility of building interpretable models for image classification.
-In contrast, limited work focuses on developing interpretable models for NLP.
-There are only few works \citep{tbm, c3m} investigate the possibility of constructing inherently interpretable language models.
-However, these methods are primarily restricted to text classification tasks trained on small datasets and fail to scale to larger benchmarks or more complex tasks like text generation, which are of greater practical importance given the widespread use of autoregressive LLMs.
+Several recent works have explored interpretable models in the image domain using concept bottlenecks \citep{cbm, phcbm, lfcbm, language_in_bottle, ebcbm, discovercbm, vlgcbm}, demonstrating the feasibility of building interpretable models for image classification.
+In contrast, research on building interpretable models for NLP remains limited.
+Only a few recent studies \citep{tbm, c3m} have investigated the development of inherently interpretable language models.
+However, these methods are largely restricted to \textit{text classification} on small datasets and struggle to scale to larger benchmarks or more complex tasks like \textit{text generation}, which is a capability that has become indispensable with the growing dominance of autoregressive LLMs across diverse applications.